-The Fellow will work under the direction of the Delta ISB to develop innovative ways of assessing Delta Science programs that support agency efforts to understand the implications of actions taken to achieve the coequal goals.
-As an initial step, the Fellow will meet with the Supervisor, Lead Scientist, Chair and Co-chair of the Delta ISB to develop a mentoring plan for the year.
-This plan will be based on the needs of the Delta ISB and the interests and background of the Fellow and is intended to maximize the
+The Fellow will work under the direction of the DSP Adaptive Management and Independent Science Board (AMISB) Unit to develop innovative ways of assessing Delta Science programs that support agency efforts to understand the implications of actions taken to achieve the coequal goals.
+As an initial step, the Fellow will meet with the AMISB Unit Manager, Lead Scientist, Chair and Co-chair of the Delta ISB to develop a mentoring plan for the year.
+This plan is intended to maximize the Fellow's opportunities and will be based on the needs of the AMISB Unit, the Delta ISB, and the interests and background of the Fellow.
+Among the opportunities for the Fellow is assisting with development of restoration adaptive management resources and engaging in restoration adaptive management activities, as well as assisting with the Delta ISB's legislatively mandated reviews.